 The practice of cybersquatting, also known as domain name poaching, is the sale, registration or use of a domain name for the purpose of profiting from another’s trademarked brand or company name.
 This is generally found where a third-party unaffiliated with a business purchases the rights to the domain names that use a trademark or company name with the intent to sell the names at a profit.

 For example, a hypothetical third party might purchase the rights to use variations of “Apple.com,” such as “applecomputers.com,” or “appleelectronics.com.”
-This third party may then offer these rights back to Apple company for a high profit, banking on the fact that many customers will search for Apple products using one of these popular website domain names.
+This third party may then offer these rights back to Apple for a sum of money, hoping it will be valuable since many customers will search for Apple products using one of these popular website domain names.
 In the worst cases, a cyber squatter might actually register a celebrity name, and claim to hold it for some arguable legitimate purpose, while actually attempting to sell it to the celebrity or their agents.
 This practice isn’t limited to larger commercial entities, although it’s common.
 It can even happen to smaller business owners, celebrities, or popular social media influencers.

 The Importance of Advocating For Your Domain Name

 As web presence grows, the number of domains close to your brand may dwindle.
 The “.com” and “.net” websites are the most popular, and as a result, the registrable names are decreasing in number and increasing in value.
 Depending on the value of your business, you may have a case to advocate for the domain name to be transferred or sold to you.
 In some cases, this may happen through an arranged purchase with the initial registrant.
 In other cases, however, you may need legal representation if the URL or URLs have been misappropriated by a third party.
 If you’ve trademarked your brand or company name, you’ll stand a better chance of securing the URL during meditation or in a court of law.